There is no doubt that living in India

 is a lot different than visiting India...

-Many things get unnoticed when you are sightseeing, enjoying the tasty foods, visiting temples, and going shopping.
-But actually staying put and blending (well, trying to) into the local Indian community you live in is another story.
+Many things go unnoticed when you are sightseeing, enjoying tasty foods, visiting temples, and shopping.
+But actually, staying put and blending (well, trying to) into the local Indian community you live in is another story.

 There are different prices for videshi (foreigners) and Indians.
-It helps speaking the language, especially when someone is trying to rip you off, although it often doesn't make a difference... what to do?
-Women are treated differently than men here in India.
+It helps to speak the language, especially when someone is trying to rip you off, although it often doesn't make a difference... what to do?
+Women are treated differently than men in India.
 Women hold a different place in society.
 Women cook and clean a lot.

 Dogs are free to roam around.
-They have a special capability of avoiding cars, scooters, trucks.
+They have a special capability of avoiding cars, scooters, and trucks.
 Some don't.
-A few (mainly males) get taken by humans; sometimes they end up being chained sometimes they don't.
-It is possible for a puppy to be taken by a tiger and manage to escape (not once, but TWICE) before being eating: miracles do happen.
+A few (mainly males) get taken by humans; sometimes they end up being chained, sometimes they don't.
+It is possible for a puppy to be taken by a tiger and manage to escape (not once, but TWICE) before being eaten: miracles do happen.
 Animal sterilization is often frowned upon.
 Rainy season is just that: rain nonstop.
-The heat is the hottest I have ever felt: I have no words to describe the feeling.
+The heat is the hottest I have ever felt.
+I have no words to describe the feeling.

 Finding out the sex of your child while you are pregnant is illegal.
-Going to the hospital is a little like unwillingly be catapulted in Dante's purgatory, although blood tests' results are returned in 2 hours!
+Going to the hospital is a little like unwillingly being catapulted in Dante's purgatory, although blood test results are returned in 2 hours!
 Fresh salads are not easy to find.
 You kinda have to bribe the vegetables walla (vendor) for some decent lettuce meant for western hotels... and it's not cheap.
-Mangoes come in very many shapes and colours: sweet melting taste.
-The foreigners who come to Rishikesh for yoga or else don't seem to realize that wearing shorts and a tank top is not appropriate.
-No matter how hot it is.
-Masala Chai (tea) is an amazing drink that can be savoured any moment during the day (and night)...
+Mangoes come in very many shapes and colours and have a sweet melting taste.
+The foreigners who come to Rishikesh for yoga don't seem to realize that wearing shorts and a tank top is not appropriate, no matter how hot it is.
+Masala Chai (tea) is an amazing drink that can be savoured at any moment during the day (and night)...
 The list could go on, but I'm stopping here...

-So, India... as our love story continues I thank you for being who you are.
+So, India... as our love story continues, I thank you for being who you are.
 For testing my patience and my sense of humour.
 For keeping me strong.
 For teaching me things I would have never learned in any other way.
-For making me feel alive in every. single. part. of who I am as a human being.
-To remind me that the change I wish to see begins with me.
+For making me feel alive in every single part of who I am as a human being.
+For reminding me that the change I wish to see, begins with me.
 I am grateful to be a part of you.